 At this point, we have everything we need to download and verify tarballs.
 Once the tarballs are downloaded and verified, they need to be extracted, configured, built, optionally tested, and installed.
 For each of these steps, we will use dot files to track our progress.
 These dot files will be created after a given step completes successfully, and the next time the script is run, the existence of these dot files will allow the script to skip over work it has already performed.

-The first function, extract_once, will extract a given tarball just once, and will enforce this extraction policy through the existence of a dot file that is created after the extraction successfully completes.
+will enforce this extraction policy through the existence of a dot file that is

 #extract a given file just once